 Our gardeners say the spot is “relaxing and quiet.”
 Walking down into the center, one barely hears the traffic.
 The views of the skyline are a delight.
 The garden is divided into plots of all sizes, with larger plots grandfathered in from previous years.
 All new plots are approximately 25′ x 25′.
 Annual fees are based on plot size.
 Fees are used for general garden repair, tools, compost, and an annual garden picnic.
 The garden has been in operation for at least 40 years, and there is always some annual turnover of plots.

 Elections are held annually in the Fall for every position.
-An executive committee consists of a president, vice-president, treasurer and secretary.
-The executive committee is joined by four section representatives and an at-large representative.
+An executive committee consists of a president, vice-president, treasurer, secretary, and at-large representative.
+The executive committee is joined by four section representatives.
 Garden officers for the 2019-2020 garden year are:

 - Greg King – Board Chair